blanning19/githubAPI/README.md

 react-bootstrap as css framework jquery, just as dependency, or if you really need it

-Installation
+##Installation

-Install node.js to get npm.
+-Install node.js to get npm.

-After successfull installation just call to get all packages
+##Run it

-npm install
+-npm install
-npm start
+-npm start